June 26, 2018 | Purdue Global

 Social support is essential for staying well-balanced amid varying responsibilities.
 Strengthen your social support network as a working parent and college student.

 • Family: Entering college isn't just an adjustment for you—it's also one for your children.
 Talk to them about why you're going to school and the benefits it will provide your family.
 Set boundaries at home that enable you to study and focus on schoolwork.
 If you're married or in a relationship, talk with your partner about the support you need.
-Show gratitude for your family when they help.
+Show gratitude to your family when they help.

 • Friends: Maintaining friendships can be difficult when you're spread so thin, but social connections are vital for your mental health.
 Spend time with friends, even if it's getting together once a month or staying connected via social media.
 Your friends may not fully understand the challenges you're experiencing, but they can provide support when you need it.